 Convention Tours are a great way for new and experienced Group Coordinators to get together with Go Ahead staff to exchange ideas, meet each other, and share recruiting tips.
 While all Go Ahead tours give travelers lots of opportunities to learn about local culture and history, our exclusive Convention Tours take it a step farther, allowing Group Coordinators to also learn tools of the trade.
-Below are just a few things the team discovered on our most recent Convention Tour in Budapest.
+Below are just a few things the team discovered on our Convention Tour in Budapest.

 4 Surprises the group learned about Budapest